-The City's Jurisdictional Runoff Management Plan and all six Water Quality Improvement Plans are now available for public review.
-The documents are posted below for review prior to presentation at the City's Environmental Committee.
+The City's Jurisdictional Runoff Management Plan and all six Water Quality Improvement Plans are available to the public; see links below.

-Jurisdictional Runoff Management Plan, Storm Water Ordinance and Minimum BMPs
+Jurisdictional Runoff Management Plan, Storm Water Ordinance and Minimum Best Management Practices

-As part of the JRMP update, the City is developing an updated Storm Water Ordinance and a corresponding set of “Minimum Best Management Practices" (Minimum BMPs) that set guidelines and expectations for pollution prevention efforts by homeowners, commercial property owners, and businesses throughout our jurisdiction.
+As part of the JRMP update, the City developed an updated Storm Water Ordinance and a corresponding set of “Minimum Best Managements Practices” that set guidelines and expectations for pollution prevention efforts by homeowners, commercial property owners, and businesses throughout the City’s jurisdiction.

 Water Quality Improvement Plans

-The City is working with other Responsible Agencies and stakeholders throughout the San Diego Region to develop Water Quality Improvement Plans for watersheds within our jurisdiction.
+The City collaborated with other Responsible Agencies and stakeholders throughout the San Diego Region to develop Water Quality Improvement Plans for each watershed within its jurisdiction.
 The plans are tailored to each watershed, identifying problems and corresponding solutions that the City will implement to improve water quality and comply with the requirements of the Municipal Storm Water Permit.
 These plans identify goals and strategies for addressing priority water quality conditions in each watershed.
 To learn more about your watershed, click the link below: